Dear NIGMS Institutional Training Grant Program Director:

 NIGMS training grant awards are made to support specific areas of training.
 Programs are expected to evolve and are encouraged to be innovative and embrace new interdisciplinary opportunities; however, major changes to the overall area of training are not permitted.
 See the NIH Grants Policy Statement for detailed information on award requirements (see Part II, Subpart B–Ruth L. Kirschstein National Research Service Awards).
 You can find your summary statement and Notice of Award (NoA) in the NIH Commons.
 Your summary statement is likely to contain comments and suggestions that could be helpful in improving your training program.
 For example, it would be useful to explain in your annual progress reports how you are addressing any weaknesses identified by the reviewers.
 Important information in your NoA includes the project and budget period start and end dates, the awarded dollar amount and trainee slots for the first year, recommended amounts and trainee slots for future years, and specific terms and conditions of the award.

 Please note that future-year commitments recommended on the NoA generally reflect the Council-approved number of slots; however, actual annual award levels, and particularly any increase in the number of trainees/slots, will depend on: 1) evidence of continued strength and depth of the applicant pool; 2) success in enhancing the diversity of the trainees associated with the program; and 3) availability of funds in the NIGMS budget.
-In recent years, budget constraints have significantly limited the ability to provide increases in the number of trainee slots in noncompeting years and have occasionally resulted in reductions in slot numbers.
+Budget constraints can sometimes significantly limit our ability to provide increases in the number of trainee slots in noncompeting years and have occasionally resulted in reductions in slot numbers.
 Do not assume you will receive an increase in slot number in future years unless notified by your program director.
+As a reminder, a funding increase is not guaranteed until the NoA for the fiscal year in question has been issued.

 The NoA also has important contact information for your NIGMS program and grants management staff.
 Your program director can advise about questions relating to your training program (e.g., how to handle diversity recruitment or training in the responsible conduct of research) or about any special policies that might apply to your training grant, such as requirements for internships or experiences in medically relevant settings.
 Contact your grants management specialist if you have questions about your budget or about grants administration policies.
 Should a problem arise, let your program director or grants management specialist know about it as soon as possible, as they may have helpful suggestions.

 Stay Connected in the Training Community.
 As you consider how you will keep abreast of developments in training, consider interactions on your campus, in the region, as well as in national organizations.
-We have heard from grantees that there are useful resources from the Association of American Medical Colleges Graduate Research and Training (https://www.aamc.org/members/great ), Council of Graduate Schools (https://www.cgsnet.org ), the National Postdoctoral Association (http://www.nationalpostdoc.org ), Science Careers (http://sciencecareers.sciencemag.org ), and other sources.
-The TWD Program Directors Organization currently led by Dr. Barry Komisaruk (firstname.lastname@example.org) meets annually at ABRCMS (http://www.abrcms.org ) and in a national forum organized by FASEB every 2 years (http://twdprograms.org/2015/About-TWD.aspx ).
-As you plan how to track trainee outcomes from your programs, we strongly recommend participation in professional societies and public media networks (i.e. LinkedIn).
+We have heard from grantees that there are useful resources from the Association of American Medical Colleges’ Group on Graduate Research, Education, and Training , the Council of Graduate Schools , the National Postdoctoral Association , Science Careers , and other sources.
+The TWD Program Directors Organization led by Dr. Barry Komisaruk (email@example.com) meets annually at the Annual Biomedical Research Conference for Minority Students and in a TWD national forum organized by FASEB every 2 years.
+As you plan how to track trainee outcomes from your programs, we strongly recommend participation in professional societies and social media networks (i.e. LinkedIn).

 Annual progress reports are due on November 15.
 Your program director and grants management specialist read these reports carefully and use them to assess whether your training grant is on target programmatically and fiscally.
 It is important to include information about your recent applicant pool and the diversity of the pool and your program.
 If there are concerns or if information is not complete, NIGMS staff will contact you or your sponsored programs office for additional information.
 Note that even newly awarded grants must submit their annual progress report on this date.
 Progress reports for training grants are submitted using the RPPR module in eRA Commons (http://grants.nih.gov/grants/rppr/index.htm)